microsoft/pxt-arcade/docs/tutorials/hundred.md

 ## {Step 6.5}

 **Take another look in your game window**
 ![Click the Game Window tab to see your scene. ](/static/skillmap/assets/game-win-tab.png "Don't forget to look at your game!")

 ---

-This doesn't look quite right...we'll fix it in the next few steps.
+Do you have a single sprite floating across the sky?
+We'll fix that over the next couple of steps.

 ## {Step 7}